 The issue of witchcraft must be tackled with the understanding that the great commission directs us to disciple people so that they grasp the new life we have in Christ Jesus.
 Often, our poor understanding of the work of the Holy Spirit hinders us to grasp how evil spirits work.
 So as Christians, we should ask for discernment from the Holy Spirit to clearly understand the manifestation of evil spirits (Acts 16:16-18).

-In conclusion, the Apostle Paul sets up an approach to Christian ministry when he says the following.
-“We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ”.
-(2 Corinthians 10:5).
+In conclusion, Paul sets up an approach to Christian ministry when he says the following: “We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ” (2 Corinthians 10:5).